 What else can you expect from Shoreditch?

-Shoreditch has come to be an area synonymous with unrivalled cuisine, a vibrant art scene, eclectic nightlife and a multitude of trendy, independent boutiques and cafs.
+Shoreditch has come to be an area synonymous with unrivalled cuisine, a vibrant art scene, eclectic nightlife and a multitude of trendy, independent boutiques and cafés.

 So, what can you get for your money buying in Shoreditch?

-Towards the popular green space of Victoria Park, family homes start from around 1.1 million, with five-bedroom imposing houses fetching around the 2.5 million mark.
+Towards the popular green space of Victoria Park, family homes start from around £650,000, with five-bedroom imposing houses fetching around the £2.5 million mark.

 And what can you get for your money renting in Shoreditch?

-Studio and one-bedroom properties start from 300pw in the popular Bethnal Green area, but can rise to 400pw in and around the more central areas of Shoreditch and The City, or even more if finished to a particularly high specification.
+Studio and one-bedroom properties start from £300pw in the popular Bethnal Green area, but can rise to £500pw in and around the more central areas of Shoreditch and the City, or even more if finished to a particularly high specification.
 In fact, the areas history and subsequent gentrification means that some truly incredible, individually architect-designed spaces can be sought.

-There is a very popular and competitive market for professional sharers and families, where you can expect to find three-bedroom properties to start at 600pw and four-bedroom properties to start at 800pw.
+There is a very popular and competitive market for professional sharers and families, where you can expect to find three-bedroom properties starting at £600pw and four-bedroom properties from £800pw.
 The prices do come down slightly in the more suburban areas of Bethnal Green, Victoria Park and Stepney, but such a close proximity to the City still commands a premium.